codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

 1. Choose the strategy to detect **incidents** that best fits your workflows.
 See the [section below](#incident-detection-strategy) for a detailed description of each option.

     !!! note
-        Pulse can only detect incidents automatically if you configured the **deployment detection strategy** to use [merged pull requests](#gh-deploy-merged-pr).
+        Pulse can only detect incidents automatically from GitHub if you configured the **deployment detection strategy** to use [merged pull requests](#gh-deploy-merged-pr).

     ![Configuring the incident detection strategy](images/github-incident-strategy.png)